Mine Hill School District

-Dover High School with 983 stundets in grades 9-12.
+Dover High School with 1,176 students in grades 9–12.

 Awards and recognition

 During the 1991–92 school year, Canfield Avenue School was recognized with the National Blue Ribbon Award from the United States Department of Education, the highest honor that an American school can achieve.

 School

-Canfield Avenue School had an enrollment of 344 students during the 2018–19 school year.
+Canfield Avenue School had an enrollment of 366 students during the 2023–24 school year.